 Information for Nutrition Consultations

-The purpose of a nutrition consultation with a board certified veterinary nutritionist is to help determine the best feeding options for an animal or groups of animals.
+The purpose of a nutrition consultation with a board certified veterinary nutritionist TM is to help determine the best feeding options for an animal or groups of animals.

 Nutritionists are available to work with you and your veterinarian to provide nutrition plans as needed.
 There are two options for you to obtain a nutrition consultation with an ACVN Diplomate.

 Considerable time and education is required to make these recommendations.
 Therefore there is typically a charge for a consultation.
-The time spent on a case is used first when the veterinary nutritionist reviews the patient’s health records and makes a determination for the nutritional goals for that case.
+The time spent on a case is used first when the board certified veterinary nutritionist TM reviews the patient’s health records and makes a determination for the nutritional goals for that case.
 In addition, there is time and expertise needed for any physical exam and nutritional assessment that is performed.
 When the record review and/or examination are finished, further time is spent finalizing feeding recommendations and recording them for the owner.
 Homemade diets may take up to a couple of hours (or more) to formulate and write up the plan.
-Each veterinary nutritionist and institution have their own set fees which they will communicate with you upon contact.
+Each board certified veterinary nutritionist TM and institution have their own set fees which they will communicate with you upon contact.

 Once you determine which board certified veterinary nutritionist TM you would like to work with, contact them and your primary care veterinarian.
 The primary care veterinarian will need to provide recent records and any lab work results.
 Typically there is also a nutrition consultation form that you and/or your primary veterinarian will complete and submit to the board certified veterinary nutritionist TM.